 However, use the weight loss tool that fits into your life and works easiest for you.
 I just like My Fitness Pal because it is SO simple.
 The nutritional information for numerous foods can be found right in My Fitness Pal.

-If you don’t have a smartphone or do not have regular computer access purchase a calorie counter book At the end of the day, look over the food you consumed and see where the calories are coming from.
+At the end of the day, look over the food you consumed and see where the calories are coming from.
 This way, when you start creating a plan, you know where you need to make changes.

 As you start making changes and creating a plan for yourself, keep journaling.
 Your food journal will become your most important tool because it holds you accountable and keeps you on track throughout the day.